Versam

 Versam is a former municipality in the district of Surselva in the canton of Graubünden in Switzerland.
 The municipalities of Valendas, Versam, Safien and Tenna merged on 1 January 2013 into the new municipality of Safiental.

 History

 Versam is first mentioned in 1050 as a valle Versamia.

 Geography

 Versam had an area, As of 2006, of 16.8 km2.
 Of this area, 16.8% is used for agricultural purposes, while 70.6% is forested.
 Of the rest of the land, 2% is settled (buildings or roads) and the remainder (10.6%) is non-productive (rivers, glaciers or mountains).

 The former municipality is located in the Ilanz sub-district of the Surselva district.
 It is located above the Vorderrhein canyon at the entrance to the Safien Valley.
 It consists of the linear village of Versam and the hamlets of Versam-Station, Arezen, Calörtsch and Sculms.

 Demographics

+As of 2011, Versam had a population of 226.
+The historical population is as follows:

+As of 2008, 4.0% of the population was made up of foreign nationals.